Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Problem Definition and General MDP Framework

-The decision-making process focuses solely on the action for a single vehicle.
+Both SPRL and DPRL operate under a continuous-time framework, enabling vehicles to make independent decisions based on system dynamics.
+Nevertheless, both frameworks focus solely on the action for a single vehicle.
 As a result, the complexity of the action space is significantly reduced compared to the case where actions for all vehicles are taken simultaneously \citep{yindeep}.
-This framework enables each vehicle to react dynamically and instantaneously to the present state, without the necessity to wait for other vehicles.
+It enables each vehicle to react dynamically and instantaneously to the present state, without waiting for other vehicles.
 Additionally, it reflects realistic operational conditions.
 It is crucial to note that although there is no direct communication or coordination between the vehicles, the status of all vehicles is given within the current state, facilitating an indirect form of situational awareness.
-In other words, each vehicle operates autonomously, making decisions based solely on the global state of the system (i.e., knowing the status of all the other vehicles) as opposed to engaging in collaborative strategies with the other vehicles.
+In other words, each vehicle operates autonomously, making decisions based solely on the global state of the system (i.e., knowing the status of all the other vehicles) instead of engaging in collaborative strategies with the other vehicles.

-Adopting a simultaneous action approach for all vehicles would require segmenting the planning horizon into discrete time-periods \citep{yindeep}.
-In such a system, vehicles that complete their rebalancing tasks before others within a time-period are required to wait until the start of the next period to initiate new actions, which may lead to inefficiencies and not align with real-world operational dynamics.
-Moreover, the stations that one vehicle can reach within one time-period are limited by the duration of the time-period.
-This restriction is likely to reduce operational flexibility and responsiveness.
-Additionally, managing the large action space required for all vehicles simultaneously presents significant computational challenges.
-The here proposed continuous time planning framework allows for circumventing such limitations, resulting in more adaptive, responsive, and efficient vehicle planning.
-Next, we will focus on a \gls{rl} algorithm with \gls{dqn}, capable of orchestrating a fluid and responsive solution for such an \gls{mmdp} model.